 Brianna is currently working as a teaching assistant in Kurukshetra in the state of Haryana, about three hours from Delhi.

-I arrived at my school, Amatir Kanya Gurukul, in the beginning of August this year; having just completed an undergraduate degree in Religious Studies at the University of Kent in the U.K.
+I arrived at my school, Amatir Kanya Gurukul, in the beginning of August 2016; having just completed an undergraduate degree in Religious Studies at the University of Kent in the U.K.

 I had no formal teaching experience and had never visited India before.

-I’d been told to expect anything and everything; now, after having completed three and a half months these words of advice couldn’t have been more prophetic.
+I’d been told to expect anything and everything and after three and a half months these words of advice couldn’t have been more prophetic.

 Kanya Gurukul is still relatively new; it was established in 2002 as a place of protection for young girls, especially those from under-developed communities, offering them an education that places discipline, tradition, awareness and creativity at its core whilst instilling the philosophy that their girls are capable of anything they put their mind to.